nyangweso-rodgers/programming-with-javascript/03-frameworks/01-node.js/01-package-manager/Readme.md

      - **Dependencies** are packages that a `Node.js` project relies on to function correctly.
 These dependencies are listed in the project’s `package.json` file.
      - When you run `npm install`, NPM reads the `package.json` and downloads the specified dependencies from the registry.
      - Managing dependencies ensures that your application can be easily replicated on different systems.

+- **How npm works**
+  - Think of `npm` as a digital store for software components.
+When you start a new Node.js project, you’ll need various tools and libraries to build it.
+Instead of reinventing the wheel, you can use `npm` to fetch and install these pre-built packages.
+It works by maintaining a vast online registry of packages, each with its unique name and version.
+  - When you use the `npm install` command, `npm` downloads the specified package and its dependencies, placing them in a local directory named `node_modules`, a central place where all project dependencies and versions are tracked.
+A local installation means that the package will be available only within the project where you install it.
+The command looks like this:
+    ```sh
+      npm install <package-name>
+    ```
+  - Beyond simple package installation, `npm` also offers **version control** for each package, which lets you specify the exact versions you want.
+This is critical for avoiding potential issues caused by breaking changes in newer versions.
+  - Additionally, `npm` provides a way to define scripts within `package.json` — these are commands that automate tasks like **starting a server**, **running tests**, or **building a project**.
+In your `package.json`, you might define a script like this:
+    ```json
+    {
+      "scripts": {
+        "start": "node index.js",
+        "test": "jest"
+      }
+    }
+    ```

 # Working with `npm`